learning-zone/javascript-basics/es6-notes.md

 The main takeaway here is that `this` can be changed for a normal function, but the context always stays the same for an arrow function.
 So even if you are passing around your arrow function to different parts of your application, you wouldn't have to worry about the context changing.

-#### Q. What are lambda / arrow / fat arrow functions?
+#### Q. What are fat arrow functions?
 When you should not use arrow functions in ES6?
 An arrow function is a shorter syntax for a function expression and does not have its own **this, arguments, super, or new.target**.
 These function are best suited for non-method functions, and they cannot be used as constructors.